Latin America, unable to flatten its curve, struggles to cope with pandemic

 Today, it has counted more than 524,000.

 At Otamendi Hospital, the ICU ward is now at 100 percent capacity.
-Nationwide, ICU wards are 62 percent full — compared to 45 percent in late June.
+Nationwide, ICU wards are 62 percent full — compared with 45 percent in late June.

 “We know that one in two patients will never wake up again,” Dubin said.